 These make people with incontinence have a much easier time.
-They have a cut that is specifically designed for sitting and is taller in the back and shorter in the front.
+They have a cut specifically designed for sitting and are taller in the back and shorter in the front.

-The extra fabric helps conceal pull-ups, and some require pulling tabs to make them easier to put on and take off.
+The extra fabric helps conceal pull-ups; some require pulling tabs to make them easier to put on and take off.
 This also comes in handy for wheelchair users.

 Disability is not only physical but can be developmental/psychological too.
-Some people, like autistic persons, are allergic to particular textiles, as well as tags and clothing labels.
+Some people, like autistic persons, are allergic to particular textiles and tags and clothing labels.

-As such, adaptive clothing manufacturers use linen fabric or hypoallergenic bamboo as well as screen-print labels instead of physical tags for their comfort.
+As such, adaptive clothing manufacturers use linen fabric or hypoallergenic bamboo and screen-print labels instead of physical tags for their comfort.